MajekDev/HexNicks/README.md

 ## Support

-If you need help with the plugin and can't find the answer here or on Spigot, then the best way to get help is to join my [Discord](https://discord.gg/CGgvDUz).
-Make sure you read the frequently-asked channel before posting in the bug-reports channel (if it's a bug) or in the simple-homes channel (for general help).
+If you need help with the plugin and can't find the answer here, then the best way to get help is to either join my [Discord](https://discord.gg/CGgvDUz) or post in [discussions](https://github.com/Majekdor/HexNicks/discussions/categories/q-a).
+If you join Discord make sure you read the frequently-asked channel before posting in the bug-reports channel (if it's a bug) or in the hexnicks channel (for general help).

-If you have discovered a bug you can either join my [Discord](https://discord.gg/CGgvDUz) and report it there or open an issue here on GitHub.
+If you have discovered a bug you can either join my [Discord](https://discord.gg/CGgvDUz) to tell me about it and then open an issue here on GitHub.
+An open issue is the quickest way to get me to fix it.
 Please do not message me on Spigot in regard to a bug, there are easier ways to communicate.

 ## Contributing

-HexNicks is open-source and licensed under the [MIT License](https://github.com/Majekdor/SimpleHomes/blob/main/LICENSE), so if you want to use any code contained in the plugin or clone the repository and make some changes, go ahead!
+HexNicks is open-source and licensed under the [MIT License](https://github.com/Majekdor/HexNicks/blob/main/LICENSSE), so if you want to use any code contained in the plugin or clone the repository and make some changes, go ahead!

 If you've found a bug within the plugin and would like to just make the changes to fix it yourself, you're free to do so and make a pull request here on GitHub.
-If you make significant contributions to the project, and by significant I mean one little PR to fix a tiny bug doesn't count as significant, you can earn the Contributor role in my [Discord](https://discord.gg/CGgvDUz).
+If you make significant contributions to the project, and by significant I mean one PR to fix a typo doesn't count as significant, you can earn the Contributor role in my [Discord](https://discord.gg/CGgvDUz).

 ## Donate